-- If you are installing a new server module, remove the plastic cover from the I/O connector(s) and save for future - 2.
-Orient the server module so that the module handle is on the left side of the server module. - Slide the server module into the enclosure until the module release handle engages and locks the server module in place. - Reinstall the front bezel.
+- NOTE: Ensure that you remove the server module partitions before installing the M820 server module.
+For information about removing the server module partitions, see Dell PowerEdge VRTX Enclosure Owner's Manual at dell.com/poweredgemanuals. - 1.
+If you are installing a new server module, remove the plastic cover from the I/O connector(s) and save for future use. - 2.
+Orient the server module so that the handle is on the left side of the server module. - 3.
+Align the server module with the server module slot and the guide rails on the enclosure. - 4.
+Using both hands, slide the server module into the enclosure until the module release handle engages and locks the server module in place. - 5.
+If applicable, reinstall the front bezel.